AP Language and Composition

 Unit 1: Intro to Rhetorical Analysis: Don’t Lose your Cookies in AP!

-Unit 3= The Personal is Political: Family, Culture and Identity
+Unit 3= Politics: The Personal is Political (other equity and discrimination issues)

 Final Debate Project: (An application of what we have learned about rhetoric) Group research on a socio-political issue of choice w formal opening and closing statements and debate presentations.

 Spring Semester (Argument and Synthesis Essay Prep)

 Unit 1= Art as Argument: “con-text” and “sub-text” (advertising, diagrams, cartoons/memes, visual art, poetry/song, drama)

 Unit 2= Science and Technology vs Nature (this unit focus may change or be excluded due to Covid contraints)

 Research paper: (~10 pages) controversial issues persuasive argument (read one book and do research); include visual texts to forward argument.